biojppm/rapidyaml/README.md

 appeared.
 This is a newer C library, fully conformant to the YAML standard as shown by 100% success in the test suite, which does offer the tree as a data structure.
-As a downside, it does not work in Windows, and it still generally parses slower than ryml by a factor generally somewhere between 2x and 3x, and in some isolated cases even higher than 100x.
-It must also be said that, in some isolated cases libfyaml has comparable performance.
+As a downside, it does not work in Windows, and it is also multiple times slower parsing and emitting.

 When performance and low latency are important, using contiguous structures for better cache behavior and to prevent the library from